Rui-Zhang1997/python-intro/python.md

 	<code>
 ```
 #### varargs
-Python supports for multiple arguments and variable keyword arguments.
-To do this, attach `*` to the beginning of a variable makes it accept a variable number of arguments and  attaching `**` will allow for a variable number of keyworded arguments:
+Python supports variable arguments and variable keyword arguments, meaning if, desired, a function can accept arguments and keyword arguments beyond those already specified.
+To do this, attach `*` to the beginning of a parameter makes it accept a variable number of arguments and  attaching `**` will allow for a parameter to accept keyword arguments:
 ```python
 def foo(*args):
 	print(args)